tencentyun/intlcloud-documents/product/安全/应用安全/产品简介/功能介绍_intl.md

 - Keyboard input protection: Secure keyboard SDK is provided to ensure the security of input data, and effectively prevent threats such as screen capture and theft of input information.

-- Anti-game add-on: Anti-game add-on SDK is provided to effectively prevent destruction and modification to the game by add-ons.
+- Anti Game Botting: Anti Game Botting SDK is provided to effectively prevent botting from modifying and ruining the game.

 ## Compatibility Analysis